bricolages/bricolage-streaming-preprocessor/README.md

 Copy following config files and edit it (DB host, port, user, password).
 All config files has the corresponding example file (*.example), just copy and edit it.

+- config.docker/streaming-preprocessor.yml
 - config.docker/application.yml (for Spring)
-- config.docker/streaming-preprocessor.yml
-- config.docker/gradle.properties (for Flyway)
+- config.docker/logback.xml (for LogBack)
 - env.docker

 Then build image: